circlefin/malachite/specs/english/overview.md

     - the state transition encoded in _b_ is consistent with the transactions in the block (TODO: not sure. can be polished) and the complete history of transaction in the prefix of the blockchain (iteratively, that is, one can apply a proof of a block to the proof of the prefix)
     - other meta data consistency is met (the next validator set is consistent with the received registrations, same chain id)
     - if the block contains transactions, it must also contain a proof
-    - that enough of the required validators, as defined by the history of the blockchain, have signed the block
+    - that enough of the required validators, as defined by the history of the blockchain and the epoched validator set changes (we can write this more precisely), have signed the block
 - **fork block production:** similar to above but
     - different meta data constraints as the new chain id comes from the epochs of L1 (TODO: does there need to be an acknowledgement to L1 about the reception of a new chainID?)
     - the required signatures are defined by data from L1 and L2 (TODO: confirm)
         - the last block of L2 proved to L1
         - stale registrations from L1; TODO: confirm: I guess they must appear as transactions in the block (so that they can be acked to L1), but in contrast to the normal flow, they must be applied instantaneously
+        - COMMENT: if height _f_ is a fork block, then checking the "validity" based on block _f-1_ requires a different function -> implies complexity for light clients
+    - TODO: Confirm: I guess this block is allowed to contain transactions even if it doesn't have a block.
+Follow-up: If there is a new fork, some of the proofs that have been done for the old fork are still usable (the proofs always point to the past).
+Are we thinking about storing and re-proposing them?

 - The "required validators" is information that originates from L1, via so called registrations, and is enforced by L1